 While infamous CEO Michael Eisner ushered in the Disney Decade and incredible profits, he skimped on production value when building Disney’s California Adventure theme park.
 The lack of investment showed.
 Ticket sales at the park were down.
-Part of what made Disney theme parks so appealing was the intricate attention to detail (and dollars) invested in every square inch of the property.
+Part of what made Disney theme parks so appealing was the intricate attention to detail.
+Every visitor could feel the detail (and dollars) invested in every square inch of the property.

 The next leader, Bob Iger, reversed that trend with a massive investment in the theme park and an expansion of Disney’s content empire.
-While the company had been chipping away at expenses to maximize profits, it forgot that controlling expenses is only one lever that must be pulled in a healthy business; investment in people and products is just as essential.
+Prior to this investment, the company had chipped away at expenses to maximize profits.
+But in doing so, it forgot that controlling expenses is only one lever to pull in a healthy business; investment in people and products is just as essential.

 Branding Connection: While your branding efforts must be profitable, don’t make the bottom line your only motivation.
-Remember to invest in your people, products, services and content to continue to grow your brand and keep it healthy.
+Remember to invest in your people, products, services and content marketing.
+This investment will continue to grow your brand and keep it healthy.

 #7: Assemble a killer team.